 Stick with nutrient-dense fat like grass-fed butter, avocados, olive oil, or coconut oil.
-Coconut oil is especially good because it contains what are called medium-chain triglycerides, a type of fat that's good to induce more fat burning.
+Coconut oil is especially good because it contains what are called medium-chain triglycerides, a type of fat that's good to induce more fat burning also found in coconut milk.
 Some other fats like corn, soy or cottonseed oil are not only nutrient empty but also usually GMO - avoid them.

 Digestion and bloating

 Make sure that the vegetables you eat don’t bloat you.
 If they do, switch the type or reduce the amount.
 Add apple cider vinegar to your diet to help your digestion.

 Sleep and stress